Hochfrequenz/ahbicht/README.rst

 Easily Integrate AHBicht with Your Solution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you want to use AHBicht together with your own software, you can use the `JSON Sehema Files <json_schemas>`__ provided to kick start the integration.
+If you want to use AHBicht together with your own software, you can use the `JSON Schema files <json_schemas>`__ provided to kick start the integration.

 Code Quality / Production Readiness
 -----------------------------------